Arkansas Seeks Architects for New State Correctional Facility in Franklin County - Correctional News

 “Following approval from the Board of Corrections to proceed with the RFQ process for the new facility in Franklin County, we’re eager to begin the next phase of this project as it moves from discussions to tangible planning,” said Rand Champion, communication director for the Arkansas Department of Corrections, on behalf of the agency.

 The land for the prison, located in Charleston, Ark., was finalized for purchase in October 2024 for $2.95 million.
-Sacramento, Calif.– based Vanir Construction Inc., the project’s owner’s representative, assisted with the acquisition.
 The 815-acre site is equipped with necessary infrastructure, including cellular service, water lines, electricity and access to a local fire department.
 However, the decision to locate the facility in Charleston was met with controversy from local residents.

 “This new facility will help end our failed system of catch-and-early-release and protect our communities by keeping violent offenders off our streets,” said Gov. Sarah Huckabee Sanders in a statement.
 “It will offer hundreds of permanent, recession-proof jobs and millions of dollars in investment.”
 The new facility is expected to employ nearly 800 people and contribute to improvements in Charleston’s roads, utilities and infrastructure.

 The selected architectural firm will be responsible for developing the project budget, which is currently estimated at $400 million to $470 million.
 The firm will oversee the project from pre-planning, provide designs with milestones at schematic design, design development and final construction documents.
 The scope of work will also include coordinating contract administration, working with the selected contractor to ensure adherence to the approved design through the end of construction, comprehensive programming and design services, and contract administration for the development of a new State Correctional Facility.
+The state contracted with Sacramento, Calif.-based Vanir Construction inc. as the owner’s representative for this project.

 The goal of the project is to promote community safety and recidivism reduction, ensure safe and humane treatment of inmates, meet and exceed national standards and foster healthy interactions among staff and inmates.